nikitaindik/funda-neighbourhoods/README.md

 `npm run start` - build for development (no minification, uses webpack watch mode)
 `npm run test` - build for testing with Puppeteer (same as production, but uses a mocked Funda page) and run test
 `npm run test:ci` - used by CI to build and run tests
-`npm run deploy` - pack build folder into a ZIP, so it can be uploaded to extensions store dashboard
+`npm run release` - pack build folder into a ZIP, so it can be uploaded to extensions store dashboard

 ---